(First appeared in the July 2014 issue of The Equiery)

 If you are hauling horses, you may be subject to licensing and vehicle registration regulations beyond those required for operating a passenger car.

 If you are hauling horses for hire, or if you are hauling client horses, or if your vehicle or combination is over a certain size, you may be required to obtain a United States Department of Transportation (USDOT) number, a Motor Carrier (MC) number, and/or a Commercial Driver’s License (CDL).
+Additionally, you should consider getting some vet checks before hauling the animal anywhere.

 Certain Carriers Must Display a U.S. DOT Number